dmarnol2/docTokenizer/README.md

 # To Run Program From Terminal

-In your terminal, navigate to the folder where you want the program downloaded.
+Download the zipfile or clone the program.
+To clone, in your terminal, navigate to the folder where you want the program downloaded and enter:

-Enter the following commands:

 `git clone https://github.com/dmarnol2/docTokenizer.git`

+## OR

+if you have the zipfile, use this command in the directory where the zipfile is located.

+`unzip docTokenizer.zip`

+After cloning or opening the zipfile, in your terminal enter these commands (Please note: please ensure the initial directory is correct.
+If you download the zip directly from Github, it is very likely the directory will be `docTokenizer-main` AND NOT `docTokenizer` as in the command below):

 `cd docTokenizer/src/com/document/tokenizer`

 `javac Main.java`